petersonwagura/power-bi-visuals/README.md

-# 📊 Power BI Sales Dashboard
+# 📊 Power BI Data Jobs Dashboard

 This project showcases a simple but insightful Power BI dashboard analyzing different positions of data.
 The dashboard was built to identify trends, highlight top-performing data jobs, and provide a clear visual summary of key business metrics.